THMprod/Lemonade/README.md

 **Lemonade was an open source and experimental emulator, that emulated the functionality of a Nintendo 3DS system on operating systems such as Windows, Linux and Android.**

 It was started after _citra_, a previous Nintendo 3DS emulator, was discontinued.
 The Lemonade Project was created to continue the work of _citra_, fixing its issues and improving its performance and compatibility.
-Sadly, a drama happened with PabloMK7 and it's GPL licenses, and community started to beat us.
+Sadly, a drama happened with PabloMK7 and it's GPL licenses, and community started to beat us, causing the rest of devs leave my project.
 So for now, this project _died._

 <h1 align="center">
   How to download Lemonade?
 NOT AVAILABLE FOR NOW